vishvAsa/devaH/AryaH/hindukaH/viShNuH/yajuH/oM_namo_nArAyaNAya.md

 - नारायणाथर्वशीर्षोपनिषत्

-&gt; Narayana atharvashira is  also called narayana upanishad and associated with Krishna YV.
+> Narayana atharvashira is  also called narayana upanishad and associated with Krishna YV.
 It has an exalted place in vaikhanasa paddhatis and there r reasons to believe that it is a vaikhanasa text which has become very popular later.
-&gt;
+>
-&gt; Interestingly, it is the Vedic text which still survives in Bali.
-No other upanishad survives there.. nor any samhita &gt;
+> Interestingly, it is the Vedic text which still survives in Bali.
+No other upanishad survives there.. nor any samhita
+>
-&gt; - ravilochanaH
+> - ravilochanaH
 </details>
 </details>
 </div>